 * DIGITAL CAMERAS EVOLVE: Digital cameras have been evolving rapidly over the past decade.
 Up to now, the main emphasis in the digital camera market was more and more megapixels.
 Now the resolution of digital cameras is approaching a plateau: a pocket camera with 4 or 5 megapixels produces excellent snapshot-sized printouts, while a semi-professional camera with 8 megapixels does the job for full-sized glossies.
 There's no general need to go to more megapixels, particularly when the big images strain camera storage capacity.

-According to a WIRED Online article ("Looking Beyond Megapixels"), digital camera vendors are starting to push other features beyond sheer numbers of pixels.
+According to an article from WIRED.com ("Looking Beyond Megapixels"), digital camera vendors are starting to push other features beyond sheer numbers of pixels.
 For example, anybody who takes pictures under low-light conditions knows how tricky it can be to get a good shot.
 A camera can compensate for low light by opening the aperture wider, though at the expense of a narrow range of focus, or by leaving the shutter open longer, generally resulting in blurring.

 One approach to fixing this problem is to increase the light sensitivity of the camera, which is measured in ISO units.
 Up until now, most digital cameras stopped at ISO 400, but new cameras may go higher.
 The Sony CyberShot DSC-W100, for example, goes to ISO 1250.
 However, the problem is that simply pushing up the sensitivity of an image sensor also pushes up its sensitivity to its own internal noise, resulting in a grainy image.
 Those who take long-exposure tripod-mounted digital camera shots in dark environments will be familiar with this graininess, as well as with the spattering of "saturated" pixels that speckle the image with bright colorful "stars".